Awoyalejohn/RPSLS/README.md

 #### Solved bugs
 - When I added a way for the hand gestures to display inside of the boxes when a hand gesture button was clicked.
 The hand gestures would stack on top of each other after every new hand gesture button click.
 I fixed this by adding a function the would check if there was already a hand gestuer inside the box then stop it from displaying by changing that hand gesture to hidden before the new hand gesture would display.

-- I hade a bug where some hand gestures would display outside of the computer hand gesture box when the website was being viewed on larger screens.
+- I had a bug where some hand gestures would display outside of the computer hand gesture box when the website was being viewed on larger screens.
 I fixed this by adding more media queries to postion the hand gesture better inside the computer hand gesture box.

 ### Validator Testing
 - HTML